 Social Impact Curriculum

 The Carnegie Foundation for the Advancement of Teaching named two of our Social Impact courses as models for the undergraduate business education.
-The Social Impact Curriculum is a four-course sequence beginning freshman year with our Business and its Publics
+The Social Impact Curriculum is a four-course sequence beginning in your first year with our Business and Society

 course, which combines lectures with small group discussion sections to introduce you to the interconnections between business, society, markets, politics, art, culture, and life.
-Distinguished Business and its Publics
+Distinguished Business and Society

 speakers have included: